Welcome to the Bay Area Nuclear Data Program!

 Lee Bernstein

-Lee Bernstein is the Nuclear Data Group Leader at LBNL and an Associate Professor at the UC-Berkeley Department of Nuclear Engineering.
-He leads the Bay Area Nuclear Data Group, whose mission is to meet the nuclear data needs of the applied and basic science and engineering community while training the next generation of nuclear scientists and engineers in the process. more
+Lee Bernstein is a Faculty Senior Scientist and the Nuclear Data Program Head at LBNL and a Professor at the UC-Berkeley Department of Nuclear Engineering.
+He leads the Bay Area Nuclear Data Program, whose mission is to meet the nuclear data needs of the applied and basic science and engineering community while training the next generation of nuclear scientists and engineers in the process. more

 M. Shamsuzzoha Basunia